Panbear1983/Family_Budget_Agent/README.md

 - Cloud budget apps expose sensitive financial data to third parties

 **The Solution:**
-This comprehensive agent uses dual local LLM intelligence to automatically process, categorize, analyze, and answer questions about your family budget—all running 100% on your machine.
+This comprehensive agent tool that parses monthly nudget sheets into an aggregated annual sheet, while uses dual local LLM intelligence to automatically process, categorize, analyze, and answer questions about your family budget—all running 100% on your machine.

 ---